-The statement of objects and reasons of the Architects Act states that the legislation is intended to protect the title of 'architects', but does not intend to make the design, supervision and construction of buildings as an exclusive responsibility of architects.
+12. The statement of objects and reasons of the Architects Act states that the legislation is intended to protect the title of 'architects', but does not intend to make the design, supervision and construction of buildings as an exclusive responsibility of architects.
 It clarifies that other professions like engineers will be free to engage themselves in their normal vocation in respect of building construction work provided that they do not style themselves as 'Architects'.
 Thus, as contrasted the Advocates Act and the Medical Council Act, the Architects Act merely provides for registration of 'architects' and matters connected therewith, and does not contain any prohibition against those who are not registered or enrolled performing the duties of Architects.
-The provisions of the Architects Act makes it clear that persons who are not registered as Architects, can carry on' and discharge the functions which the Architects normally discharge, provided they do not call themselves as Architects.
+The provisions of the Architects Act makes it clear that persons who are not registered as Architects, can carry on and discharge the functions which the Architects normally discharge, provided they do not call themselves as Architects.

-rule providing for non-architects being promoted to a particular Class II post, which may involve planning.

-designing and supervision of Building constructions.
+13. If that is so, there can be no objection for a rule providing for non-architects being promoted to a particular Class II post, which may involve planning, designing and supervision of Building constructions.
 What is prohibited and what is objectionable in law is calling the persons discharging such functions related to architecture, as 'Architects' when they are not registered as Architects.
-As the law now stands, the petitioners cannot contend that only persons qualified and registered as Architects can be promoted to Class II posts dealing with general Architectural functions.
-Even Engineers, who do not have a degree of Architecture (and not registered Architects) but qualifications in Engineering and experience in design and supervision, may perform the functions which are normally performed by an Architect.
-But such Engineers. who are not registered Architects and posted to the Class-I or II posts, dealing with architectural aspects and designs, cannot be called as 'Architects' or 'Assistant Architects' unless they are registered Architects under the Architects Act.
-Therefore, any draughtsman who is not a registered Architect, when promoted to the Class II. post will have to be called by title other than 'Assistant Architect'.
-A draughtsman who is a registered Architect, when promoted to Class II post, can however be called as 'Assistant Architect'. .
+As the law now stands, the petitioners cannot contend that only persons qualified registered as Architects can be promoted to Class II posts dealing with general Architectural functions.
+Even Engineers, who do not have a degree of Architecture (and not registered Architects) but having qualifications in Engineering and experience in design and supervision, may perform the functions which are normally performed by an Architect.
+But such Engineers who are not registered Architects and posted to the Class-I or II posts, dealing with architectural aspects and designs, cannot be called as 'Architects' or 'Assistant Architects' unless they are registered Architects under the Architects Act.
+Therefore, any draughtsman who is not a registered Architect, when promoted to the Class II post will have to be called by a 'title' other than 'Assistant Architect'.
+A draughtsman who is a registered Architect, when promoted to Class II post, can however be called as 'Assistant Architect'.

-the executive, to prescribe the qualifications for various the executive, to prescribe the qualifications for various posts.
-But the qualifications prescribed, should not violate any statutory provision, nor suffer from the vice, of arbitrariness or malafides.
+We recognise the freedom and choice, vested in the executive, to prescribe the qualifications for various posts.
+But the qualifications prescribed, should not violate any statutory provision, nor suffer from the vice of arbitrariness or malafides.
 Statutory preferences should not be ignored.
-Architecture is a specialised should not be ignored.
-Architecture is a specialised should not dealing with design and execution of technical field dealing with design and execution of buildings and structures.
-Qualified Architects have specialised knowledge in (i) designing of various types of buildings with reference to utility, safety, aesthetics, comfort and economics, (ii) methods of building construction, (iii) the nature, strength and behaviour of construction, (iii) the nature, strength and behaviour of on them; (iv) designing of water supply, drainage, sewage disposal, electricity supply and lighting; (v) techniques of urban development, integrated development and infrastructural development; (vi) landscaping with use of elements such as trees, plants; water, rocks; (vii) structural concepts and behaviour of structural elements; and (viii) estimating and costing of structures.
-Public interest requires that any post requiring design and supervision of buildings should, therefore, be filled, by qualified Architects; If unqualified persons are/ incharge of design and construction, buildings maybecome uneconomical and unsafe.
+Architecture is a specialised technical field dealing with design and execution of buildings and structures.
+Qualified Architects have specialised knowledge in (i) designing of various types of buildings with reference to utility, safety, aesthetics, comfort and economics, (ii) methods of building construction, (iii) the nature, strength and behaviour of building materials and their uses; and effect of climate on them; (iv) designing of water supply, drainage, sewage disposal, electricity supply and lighting; (v) techniques of urban development, integrated development and infrastructural development; (vi) landscaping with use of elements such as trees, plants, water, rocks; (vii) structural concepts and behaviour of elements; and (viii) estimating and costing of structures.
+Public interest requires that any post requiring design and supervision of buildings should, therefore, be filled by qualified Architects.
+If unqualified persons are/ incharge of design and construction, buildings may become uneconomical and unsafe.
 With manifold increase in building activity, it is not advisable to have non-architects manning important posts of Architects involving design and execution of huge and complex structures/buildings.